khealth/fptools/README.md

 ### Features

- - Performant
+ - Performant and lean
- - Simple and Pythonic
+ - Simple and pythonic
- - Lean
+ - Immutable

 ### Usage